-Please submit proposals for papers in the form of a 500-word abstract through the online portal by 22nd February 2020.
+Please submit proposals for papers in the form of a 500-word abstract through the online portal by 2nd March 2020.
 Given the purpose and audience of the conference, the abstracts should be accessible to a wider audience and draw out policy implications or lessons insofar as possible.
 The organisers particularly welcome submission from Croatian researchers and policy practitioners.

-Proposers will be notified of the selected papers by 8th March 2020, with the expectation of a full paper being submitted by 1st May 2020.
+Proposers will be notified of the selected papers by 8th March 2020.